suffolklibraries/lgc/content/collections/events/celebrate-international-women-s-day.md

     content:
       -
         type: text
-        text: 'To book a space, visit the event''s '
+        text: 'To book a space, visit this '
       -
         type: text
         marks: